emadef1/GAN_GRID/README.md

 ## 🗣️ Citation

-Please, cite this work when referring to FaultGuard.
+Please, cite this work when referring to GAN_GRID.

 ```
 @misc{efatinasab2024gangrid,